pygbe/pygbe/paper.md

 can compute the extinction cross-section of absorbing and non-absorbing media
 @Mishchenko2007.

-To our knowledge, PyGBe is the first fully open software for computing extinction cross-sections of arbitrary geometries.
-It is also the only such software (again, as far as we know) that uses a fast algorithm—O(N logN), for N unknowns—and hardware acceleration on GPUs.
+To our knowledge, PyGBe is the only software that uses a fast algorithm—O(N logN), for N unknowns—and hardware acceleration on GPUs, to compute the extinction cross-sections of arbitrary geometries.
+We plan to use PyGBe-LSPR to the study of nanobiosensors and to explore nanophotonics applications
-A Matlab toolbox is available, [MNPBEM](http://physik.uni-graz.at/mnpbem/#1), that provides similar functionality, but with poor scaling (N^2 or even N^3).
-It also stores the full matrix, whereas PyGBe is matrix free.
-Nevertheless, MNPBEM has found seveal applicantions in nanoplasmonics.
-We plan to use PyGBe-LSPR to the study of nanobiosensors and to explore nanophotonics applications.

 # References